niiranjan/Elite-XI-T20-Squad-Builder/README.md

 - Batting Position -               Order in which the batter played                  < 4

 ANCHORS / MIDDLE-ORDER
 PARAMETERS                DESCRIPTION                                                       CRITERIA
--Batting Average -          Average runs scored in an innings                      >40
+- Batting Average -          Average runs scored in an innings                      >40
--Strike Rate -                    No of runs scored per 100 balls                         >125 -Innings Batted -               Total Innings batted                                             >3 -Avg.
-Balls Faced -             Average balls faced by the batter in                 > 20
+- Strike Rate -                    No of runs scored per 100 balls                         >125
+- Innings Batted -               Total Innings batted                                             >3
+- Avg.
+Balls Faced -             Average balls faced by the batter in                 > 20 an innings
-                                          an innings
- -Batting Position -            Order in which the batter played                     >2
+ - Batting Position -            Order in which the batter played                     >2

 FINISHER / LOWER  ORDER ANCHOR

 PARAMETERS                 DESCRIPTION                                                            CRITERIA
--Batting Average -           Average runs scored in an innings                                >25 -Strike Rate -                      No of runs scored per 100 balls                                   >130 -Innings Batted -              Total Innings batted                                                          >3 -Avg.
-Balls Faced -           Average balls faced by the batter in an innings            >12 -Batting Position -            Order in which the batter played                                    >4 -Innings Bowled -           Total Innings Bowled by the bowler                                  >1
+- Batting Average -           Average runs scored in an innings                                >25
+- Strike Rate -                      No of runs scored per 100 balls                                   >130
+- Innings Batted -              Total Innings batted                                                          >3
+- Avg.
+Balls Faced -           Average balls faced by the batter in an innings            >12
+- Batting Position -            Order in which the batter played                                    >4
+- Innings Bowled -           Total Innings Bowled by the bowler                                  >1

 ALL-ROUNDERS / LOWER ORDER

 PARAMETERS                     DESCRIPTION                                                      CRITERIA
--Batting Average -                 Average runs scored in an innings                      >15 -Strike Rate -                       No of runs scored per 100 balls                              >140 -Innings Batted -                   Total Innings batted                                                 >2 -Batting Position -                Order in which the batter played                          >4 -Innings Bowled -                 Total Innings bowled                                                >2 -Bowling Economy -            Average runs allowed per over                                <7 -Bowling Strike Rate -           Average no. of balls required to take a wicket     <20
+- Batting Average -                 Average runs scored in an innings                      >15
+- Strike Rate -                       No of runs scored per 100 balls                              >140
+- Innings Batted -                   Total Innings batted                                                 >2
+- Batting Position -                Order in which the batter played                          >4
+- Innings Bowled -                 Total Innings bowled                                                >2
+- Bowling Economy -            Average runs allowed per over                                <7
+- Bowling Strike Rate -           Average no. of balls required to take a wicket     <20

 SPECIALIST FAST BOWLERS

 PARAMETERS                   DESCRIPTION                                                          CRITERIA
--Innings Bowled                Total Innings bowled                                                    >4 -Bowling Economy -           Average runs allowed per over                                  <7 -Bowling Strike Rate -      Average no. of balls required to take a wicket          <16 -Bowling Style -                 The Bowling style of the player                                          = %FAST% -Bowling Average -            No. of runs allowed per wicket                                  <20 -Dot Ball % -                        % of dot balls bowled                                                  >40
+- Innings Bowled                Total Innings bowled                                                    >4
+- Bowling Economy -           Average runs allowed per over                                  <7
+- Bowling Strike Rate -      Average no. of balls required to take a wicket          <16
+- Bowling Style -                 The Bowling style of the player                                          = %FAST%
+- Bowling Average -            No. of runs allowed per wicket                                  <20
+- Dot Ball % -                        % of dot balls bowled                                                  >40